What’s The Difference Between A Sketch & A Tech Pack?

 If you’ve got a Pinterest board full of outfit inspiration, a head full of ideas, and a dream of launching your own clothing brand then you’re in the right place.

-Maybe you’ve saved photos of details you love... silhouettes that speak to you... colours that feel so you.
-You know the vibe of your brand, you can see it in your head, but then you hit a wall wondering how to get from A to B. And worse still, now you’re wondering:
+You’ve probably saved photos of details you love... silhouettes that speak to you... colours that feel so you.
+You know the vibe of your brand, you can see it in your head, but then you hit a wall, wondering how to get from A to B. And worse still, now you’re questioning:

 Let’s stop right there because this is where so many fashion startup founders go wrong.